Dre Campbell Farm

 1. Vinegar

-Using white vinegar on weeds is highly effective as a contact herbicide.
+White vinegar is highly effective as a contact herbicide.
 The acetic acid in vinegar causes the parts of the weed it touches to dry out [1].

 Use a spray bottle and apply it to weeds on a sunny day for the best results.

-To use, mix a solution of 1 gallon of white vinegar with one tablespoon of dish soap.
-Next, pour the mixture into a spray bottle and apply it to the weeds.
+To use, mix one gallon of white vinegar with one tablespoon of dish soap in a spray bottle.
+Then, spray the mixture on the weeds.

-A point to note is that vinegar at 5- and 10-percent concentrations may only kill young weeds.
-However, use vinegar with a higher concentration for a potent homemade weed killer that kills both young and older weeds.
+A point to note is that vinegar at a 5 percent concentration may only kill young weeds.
+However, use vinegar at a higher concentration for a potent homemade weed killer that kills both young and older weeds.

 This remedy is also great for removing weeds from a large area, as you can pour the solution into a large pump sprayer for a broadcast application.